eegli/spotify-history/README.md

 }
 ```

-If you want to save other properties, simply change this interface in `src/models/history.ts` and TypeScript will show you where you'll need to make adjustments.
-I recommend storing at least the timestamp of the time the song was played (`playedAt`) and its id (`id`).
+If you want to save other properties, simply change this interface in `src/config/types.ts` and TypeScript will show you where you'll need to make adjustments.
+Obviously, it makes sense to at least store the timestamp of when the song was played (`playedAt`) and its id (`id`).

 ### Changing item expiration in the database